Track geometry: Curvature

-In the United States, the measurement of curvature is expressed in degree of curvature.
-This is done by having a chord of 100 ft connecting to two points on an arc of the reference rail, then drawing radii from the center to each of the chord end points.
+In North America, the measurement of curvature is expressed in degree of curvature.
+This is done by having a chord of 100 ft connecting to two points on an arc of the reference rail, then drawing radii from the center to each of the chord's end points.
 The angle between the radii lines is the degree of curvature.
 The degree of curvature is inverse of radius.
 The larger the degree of curvature, the sharper the curve is.
 Expressing the curve in this way allows surveyors to use estimation and simpler tools in curve measurement.
-This can be done by using a 62 ft string line to be a chord to connect the arc at the gage side of the reference rail.
+This can be done by using a 62 ft string line to be a chord to connect the arc at the gauge side of the reference rail.
 Then at the midpoint of the string line (at the 31st foot), a measurement is taken from the string line to the gauge of the reference rail.
 The number of inches in that measurement is approximated to be the number of degrees of curvature.

 Due to the limitation of how specific train equipment can make a turn at maximum speeds, there is a limitation of minimum curve radius to control the sharpness of all curves along a given route.
-Although most countries use radius for measurement of curvature, the term maximum degree of curvature is still used outside of the United States such as in India, but with the radius as the unit.
+Although most countries use radius for measurement of curvature, the term maximum degree of curvature is still used outside North America such as in India, but with the radius as the unit.